A causal fused lasso for interpretable heterogeneous treatment effects estimation: Introduction

 \subsection{Outline}

 The rest of the paper proceeds as follows.
-Section \ref{sec:methodology} describes the mathematical set up of the paper and presents the proposed class of estimators.
+Section \ref{sec:methodology} describes the mathematical setup of the paper and presents the proposed class of estimators.
 Section \ref{sec:theory} then develops theory for the corresponding estimators based on propensity and prognostic scores.
-Section \ref{sec:experiments} provides extensive comparisons with state of the art methods in the literature of heterogenous treatment effects.
-All the proofs of the theoretical results can be found in the Appendix.
+Section \ref{sec:experiments} provides extensive comparisons with state-of-the-art methods in the literature on heterogeneous treatment effects estimation.
+All the proofs of the theoretical results can be found in the Supplementary Material.